By Merissa Moore

 5 Collaborate With Influencers.

 If you have browsed through Instagram feeds at least once, you might have noticed bloggers (with over 100K of active followers) or influencers who can spread word-of-mouth as they advertise your services or products among young people.
 Additionally, you might also consider using event staffing to help increase brand awareness and reach a larger audience.
 While neither approach will be free, you must always discuss the ways of collaboration to come up with the most efficient solutions for both of you!
+“As a negotiator, it’s crucial to understand the Zone of Possible Agreement (ZOPA) when collaborating with influencers for marketing strategies aimed at college students.
+This allows for mutually beneficial negotiations to create effective solutions that reach a larger audience and increase brand awareness.” – Founder of Shapiro Negotiations Institute (SNI)

 6 Organize Various Competitions.